grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Checks

-Conditions that validate the correctness of a service.
-In k6 scripts, a check validates any true/false condition in the test.
+Checks are true/false conditions that evaluate the content of some value in the JavaScript runtime.

 Read more: [Checks reference](/using-k6/checks)